I made a candle holder centerpiece out of an applewood log, I thought it would be a fun project for American Thanksgiving.

 I did this to both ends of the log, I then used a string connecting both lines to make sure that the bottom would look nice.

-In order for me to cut the bottom off of the log, I needed to build a quick jig which served to safely hold the log still while passing it through the band saw.
+In order for me to cut the bottom off of the log, I needed to build a quick jig that served to safely hold the log still while passing it through the band saw.

 The next step was to clean up and flatten the bottom, this was done with a hand plane but would easily be done carefully using a jointer.